astronomer/docs/astro/install-aws.md

     - `UpdateAssumeRolePolicy`

    See [Creating an administrator IAM user and user group (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console).
+- A dedicated AWS account with minimum EC2 service quotas.
 - A subscription to the [Astro Status Page](https://status.astronomer.io/).
 This will ensure that you're alerted in the case of an incident or scheduled maintenance.
 - The following domains added to your organization's allowlist for any user and CI/CD environments:
     - `https://cloud.astronomer.io/`